BestReviews is reader-supported and may earn an affiliate commission. Details

 A few individuals felt that the size ran a little smaller than they were expecting.

-10 metal studs offer optimal stability and traction.
+These cleats feature 10 metal studs that offer optimal stability and traction.
 Easy to get on and off.
 When they're on, they stay on.
 Lightweight design that grips well.
 Small and portable.
 Great price.

 Order up a size to get a good fit.
 Some buyers say that the metal studs and straps are not high-quality.

 Offers all-direction stability.
 Great traction on ice, black ice, and snow.
 Rolls into a small, lightweight ball for storage (and won't cut bags or pockets).
 Good for city and town walking.

 Don't wear them inside or on dry pavement, as the coils can turn slippery and break easily.

 Cleats easily slip on and over footwear.
 Stay-on toe caps keep them securely in place.
 Reflective heels improve visibility after dark.
 Made of durable rubber that won’t snap or crack in cold temperatures.
 Portable and easy to store.